 - #Chapter 14: How To Outwit Fear

-- Get in the habit of reaching decisions quickly and sticking to them
+- Reach decisions quickly and stick to them (it’s a habit)

 He says the “secret” of each chapter will manifest to you IF YOU ARE READY FOR IT.